ianrastall/text-utils/books/ada/book-ada-02.md

 made the defect easier to introduce and harder to detect before launch.
-Ada's approach—forcing developers to create distinct types for different units—would have required an explicit conversion and provided another opportunity to catch the mismatch.
+Ada's approach—forcing developers to create distinct types for different units—would have required an explicit conversion and provided another opportunity to catch the mismatch, assuming the project adopted those types consistently.
 Dynamic languages like Python can now be augmented with optional static analysis tools (e.g., `mypy` or `pydantic`) to catch similar inconsistencies, but that safety net depends on discipline, whereas Ada bakes it into the core language model:

 ```ada
 type Metric_Force is new Float;